 - challenges in customer relationships

-b) situations arising from these problems that may result in outright blocks for the organisations, which face difficulties in:
+b) situations arising from these problems that may result in serious obstacles for the organisations, that may face difficulties in:

 - innovating their products, services, processes and technologies

-- becoming more ethical and socially responsible by understanding employees’ problems and needs in order to generate a quality working environment, networking with partner employers
+- switching to more ethical and socially responsible practices, by understanding employees’ problems and needs in order to generate a quality working environment, networking with other employers & partners

-- recovering from bankruptcy, which results in critical emotional issues in organisations related to such events
+- recovering from bankruptcy - a process that may result in tense emotional issues in organisations

 - managing time and resources effectively

-- getting fresh perspectives from different stakeholders (managers, employees, artists and sometimes intermediary organizations that produce creative interventions)
+- getting fresh perspectives from different stakeholders (managers, employees, artists and sometimes mediating organizations that offer creative interventions)

-- gaining key contributions to strategic and operational factors as productivity, efficiency, recruitment and reputation, but this is the area that is mentioned least frequently in the research‐based publications, including collaborative ways of working and personal development
+- gaining key contributions to strategic and operational factors as productivity, efficiency, recruitment and reputation.
+This however is an area that is less mentioned in the research publications, including collaborative ways of working and personal development

-- working collaboratively rather than simply together to support each other in acting and engaging in change
+- working collaboratively rather than simply together to support teams and engaging them in the change process

-- activating informal physical and intangible spaces to experience new ways of seeing, thinking, and doing things that add value for them personally.
+- creating informal physical and intangible spaces to experience new ways of seeing, thinking, and doing things that add value for them both on a personal and a professional level.